rseng/rse/docs/_docs/getting-started/scrapers.md

 <a id="ascl">
 ### Astrophysics Source Code Library

-You an browse the software in the library at [https://ascl.net/code/all](https://ascl.net/code/all).
+You can browse the software in the library at [https://ascl.net/code/all](https://ascl.net/code/all).

 ```bash
 $ rse scrape ascl